What Is a Brand Guide and What’s the Proper Way to Utilize It?

 Prioritizing Employee Happiness in Workspace Design

-Employee happiness and wellness are much more of a priority now as compared to years past.
-Thus, many companies are not only looking at the price per square foot but also whether their employees will be happy and productive in the location (given that personnel costs and training new employees are a bigger line item than real estate costs).
+Employee happiness and wellness are much more prioritized now than in years past.
+Thus, many companies are looking at the price per square foot and whether their employees will be happy and productive in the location (given that personnel costs and training new employees are a bigger line item than real estate costs).

 Shared Workspace vs. Private Cubicles